Graduate Program Information

 - Master of Science in Statistics (M.S.)
 The 35-hour M.S. is designed to give a broad coverage of both statistical theory and application, with the flexibility to address your particular interests.
 Our M.S. graduates pursue their futures either directly in government, business, or industry, or go on to pursue a doctorate in statistics or another quantitative field.

 - Doctor of Philosophy in Statistics (Ph.D.)
-The 65-hour Ph.D. (for a student entering the program with a Bachelor's degree) or 48-hour Ph.D. (for a student entering the program with a Master's degree in statistics) is designed to prepare students to be statistical researchers at universities or senior statisticians in pharmaceutical companies and financial institutions, etc. Our recent graduates landed their first jobs as postdoctoral fellows at research institutes such as Yale University and University of Washington, as tenure-track faculty at universities such as University of Maryland and Bowling Green University, as Senior Statisticians at pharmaceutical companies such as Eli Lilly and Takeda, or as Quantitative Associates at financial institutions such as Wells Fargo.
+The 65-hour Ph.D. (for a student entering the program with a Bachelor's degree) or 48-hour Ph.D. (for a student entering the program with a Master's degree in statistics) is designed to prepare students to be statistical researchers at universities or senior statisticians in Big Tech companies, pharmaceutical companies and financial institutions, etc (see our recent Ph.D. graduates).

 More information on our program is available at the above links.
 If you have any questions not addressed by these links don't hesitate to contact the graduate coordinator at firstname.lastname@example.org.
 We would be more than happy to answer your questions or help to arrange an on-campus visit.

 If you would like to be considered for one of our programs, carefully completing an application is the first step in your admissions process.
 The on-line application can be completed at www.gradschool.sc.edu.